bbbradsmith/hatariB/DEVELOP.md

   * Disabled `tests` subdirectory, because we do not build the executable needed for these tests.
   * Disabled `FindPythonInterp`, because we don't need the python interpreter or GTK, which are used for Hatari's debugger.
   * Add `HAVE_DLOPEN` to use for dynamic loading of CAPSIMAGE library for IPF support.
+  * Force `SDL2_FOUND` to use our own minimal implementation of SDL2 instead.
 * **hatari/cmake/config-cmake.h**
   * Add `HAVE_DLOPEN` definition for dynamic loading of CAPSIMAGE.
 * **hatari/src/CMakeLists.txt**